qlands/formshare_enketo_plugin/README.md

 ### The Enketo tools

-When the plug-in is activated the Enketo tools will appear in the "Links" section of the "Form Details" page.
+When the plug-in is activated the Enketo tools will appear in the "Form links and downloads" section of the "Form Details" page.

 ![](./screenshots/enketo_tools.png)